Scalable projected entangled-pair state representation of random quantum circuit states: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We simulated RQC states by representing them as PEPSs in the Vidal gauge and describing their evolution along the circuits with the simple update method.
-As an ansatz that directly reflects the qubit lattice geometry, the PEPS representation can encode the entanglement generated by nearest-neighbor two-qubit gates by manipulating tensors only locally, hence scalable in terms of the number of qubits $n$.
+We represented the RQC states as PEPSs in the Vidal gauge, treating their evolution along the circuits with the simple update method.
+As an ansatz that directly reflects the qubit lattice geometry, the PEPS representation can encode the entanglement generated by nearest-neighbor two-qubit gates by manipulating tensors only locally, hence scalable in terms of the number of qubits $n$ up to logarithmic depth $\D=c\log{n}$, regardless of the choice of single- and two-qubit gates.
 The Vidal-gauge conditions provide an efficient way to estimate the state fidelity.
 The fidelity has a systematic dependence on the maximum bond dimension $\chi$ and the choice of two-qubit gates, and the effective error per two-qubit gate derived from the fidelity manifests the universal scaling in the limit of large $n$.
-While $\chi$ needed for error-free exact simulations increases exponentially with the circuit depth, we could perform such simulations of $n = 8 \times 8$ up to $12 \lesssim \D \lesssim 24$ (depending on two-qubit gates) by using a conventional CPU for O(1) core-hours per circuit instance.
+While $\chi$ needed for error-free exact representation increases exponentially with the circuit depth, we could handle $n = 8 \times 8$ up to $12 \lesssim \D \lesssim 24$ (depending on two-qubit gates) by using a conventional CPU for O(1) core-hours per circuit instance.
 The PEPS method has lower computational costs than the MPS approaches, especially when $n \gtrsim 50$.
-Note that another computational advantage of the Vidal-gauge PEPS has recently been demonstrated~\cite{Tindall2024,Begusic2024,Patra2024} by reproducing IBM's kicked Ising experiment~\cite{Kim2023}.
+Note that another computational advantage of the Vidal-gauge PEPS has recently been demonstrated~\cite{Tindall2024,Begusic2024,Patra2024} in benchmarking IBM's kicked Ising experiment~\cite{Kim2023}.

-Below we discuss the performance of the PEPS simulation in the context of entanglement scaling laws (\Sec{sec:entanglement_laws}) and how far it can reach, if it is leveraged with high-performance computing techniques (\Sec{sec:log_depth}).
+Below we discuss the performance of the PEPS method in the context of entanglement scaling laws (\Sec{sec:entanglement_laws}), physical observables (\Sec{sec:local_and_global}), and how far it can reach, if it is leveraged with high-performance computing techniques (\Sec{sec:log_depth}).